Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 #### Slot states

-For concurrency purposes, a slot can be in one of three states:
+For concurrency purposes, a slot can be in one of four states:

-* UNUSED: no thread is currently accessing the slot.
-It may be occupied by a volatile key or a cached key.
+* EMPTY: no thread is currently accessing the slot, and no information is stored in the slot.
-* WRITING: a thread has exclusive access to the slot.
-This can only happen in specific circumstances as detailed below.
-* READING: any thread may read from the slot.

-A high-level view of state transitions:

-* `psa_get_empty_key_slot`: UNUSED → WRITING.
-* `psa_get_and_lock_key_slot_in_memory`: UNUSED or READING → READING.
-This function only accepts slots in the UNUSED or READING state.
-A slot with the correct id but in the WRITING state is considered free.
-* `psa_unlock_key_slot`: READING → UNUSED or READING.
-* `psa_finish_key_creation`: WRITING → READING.
-* `psa_fail_key_creation`: WRITING → UNUSED.
-* `psa_wipe_key_slot`: any → UNUSED.
-If the slot is READING or WRITING on entry, this function must wait until the writer or all readers have finished.
-(By the way, the WRITING state is possible if `mbedtls_psa_crypto_free` is called while a key creation is in progress.)
-See [“Destruction of a key in use”](#destruction-of-a-key-in-use).

-The current `state->lock_count` corresponds to the difference between UNUSED and READING: a slot is in use iff its lock count is nonzero, so `lock_count == 0` corresponds to UNUSED and `lock_count != 0` corresponds to READING.

-There is currently no indication of when a slot is in the WRITING state.
-This only happens between a call to `psa_start_key_creation` and a call to one of `psa_finish_key_creation` or `psa_fail_key_creation`.
-This new state can be conveyed by a new boolean flag, or by setting `lock_count` to `~0`.
+* FILLING: one thread is currently loading or creating material to fill the slot, this thread is responsible for the next state transition.
+* FULL: the slot contains a key, and any thread is able to use the key after registering as a reader.
+* PENDING_DELETION: the key within the slot has been destroyed or marked for destruction, but at least one thread is still registered as a reader.
+No thread can register to read this slot.
+The slot must not be wiped until the last reader de-registers, wiping the slot by calling `psa_wipe_key_slot`.

+To change `slot` to state `new_state`, a function must call `psa_slot_state_transition(slot, new_state)`.

+A counter field within each slot keeps track of how many readers have registered.
+Library functions must call `psa_register_read` before reading the key data witin a slot, and `psa_unregister_read` after they have finished operating.

+Library functions which operate on a slot will return `PSA_ERROR_BAD_STATE` if the slot is in an inappropriate state for the function at the linearization point.

+A state transition diagram can be found in docs/architecture/psa-thread-safety/key-slot-state-transitions.jpg.
+In this diagram, an arrow between two states `q1` and `q2` with label `f` indicates that if the state of a slot is `q1` immediately before `f`'s linearization point, it may be `q2` immediately after `f`'s linearization point.
+This means that the linearization point of a state changing call to a function must be a call to `psa_slot_state_transition`.

 #### Destruction of a key in use

-Problem: In [Key destruction long-term requirements](#key-destruction-long-term-requirements) we require that the key slot is destroyed (by `psa_wipe_key_slot`) even while it's in use (READING or WRITING).
+Problem: In [Key destruction long-term requirements](#key-destruction-long-term-requirements) we require that the key slot is destroyed (by `psa_wipe_key_slot`) even while it's in use (FILLING or with at least one reader).

 How do we ensure that?
 This needs something more sophisticated than mutexes (concurrency number >2)!
 Even a per-slot mutex isn't enough (we'd need a reader-writer lock).